firstdarkdev/modpublisher/readme.md

     setModrinthID("dsgfhs79789")

-    // Type of release. beta, alpha or release setVersionType("beta")
+    // Type of release. beta, alpha or release
+    // You can also use VersionType.BETA, VersionType.ALPHA or VersionType.RELEASE
+    setVersionType("beta")

     // Changelog.
 This can be a file, string, OR, gist/github url